 Value Appreciation | Cash value growth | Potential property value increase | Stock price appreciation |

-Income Generation | Potential policy loans or withdrawals | Rental income | Dividends or interest |
+Income Generation | Likely policy loans or withdrawals | Rental income | Dividends or interest |

-As seen in the comparison table, life insurance offers liquidity through the cash value, potential value appreciation through cash value growth, and the potential for income generation through policy loans or withdrawals.
+As seen in the comparison table, life insurance offers liquidity through cash value, potential value appreciation through cash value growth, and the potential for income generation through policy loans or withdrawals.
 However, it’s important to note that life insurance should not be the sole asset in a well-diversified portfolio.

 Benefits of Life Insurance as an Asset